mdprasadeng/droidsvg/README.md

 Droid SVG
 ========
-A simple tool to convert SVG files to android Drawables
+A simple tool to convert SVG files to android Drawables i.e. ldpi, mdpi, hdpi, xhdpi etc

 TO USE